Where is Cap Blanc-Nez?

 Why Cap Blanc-Nez and Gris-Nez?

-Cap Blanc-Nez and Cap Gris-Nez form the most important beautiful landscapes in the Opal Coast region.
-They have been designated the most great site of France in 2011The Opal Coast is one of the most beautiful areas in the world, with a total length of 23 km, and is part of the Parc naturel régional des Caps et Marais d'Opale.
-Located in the heart of the Opal Coast, they attract millions of visitors every year.
-These two capes are currently separated by the Pas-de-Calais Strait, which marks the border between the English Channel and the North Sea.
+Cap Blanc-Nez and Cap Gris-Nez form the most beautiful landscapes in the Côte d'Opale region.
+They have been named the most major site in France in 2011They stretch over 23 km and are part of the Parc naturel régional des Caps et Marais d'Opale.
+Located in the heart of the Côte d'Opale, they attract millions of visitors every year.
+These two capes are currently separated by the Pas-de-Calais Strait, which marks the boundary between the English Channel and the North Sea.
 They represent the last cliffs in northern Europe, while the others are in Denmark.
-From Cap Gris it is possible to reach the Cap Blanc Nez on foot or by bike.
-You can either follow the coastline or pass through the fields of the Boulonnais.
+From Cap Gris, you can reach Cap Blanc Nez on foot or by bike.
+You can either follow the coastline or pass through the fields of the Boulonnais region.

 What to do in Cap Gris-Nez?